Uxito-Ada/BigDL/ppml/README.md

                                 --mr_enclave <your_mrenclave_hash_value> \
                                 --mr_signer <your_mrensigner_hash_value>
     ```
+    You will receive a response containing a `policyID` and save it which will be used to attest runtime MREnclave when running distributed kubernetes application.

     **3.5.
 Enable Attestation in configuration**

+    First, upload `policyID` obtained to kubernetes as a secret when registering MREnclave before:

+    ```bash
+    kubectl create secret generic policy-id-secret --from-literal=policy_id=YOUR_POLICY_ID
+    ```

     Configure `spark-driver-template.yaml` and `spark-executor-template.yaml` to enable Attestation as follows:
     ``` yaml
     apiVersion: v1